rust-lang/rust/CONTRIBUTING.md

     r? @steveklabnik

-to the end of the pull request message, and [@rust-highfive][rust-highfive] will assign [@steveklabnik][steveklabnik] instead of a random person.
+to the end of the pull request description, and [@rust-highfive][rust-highfive] will assign [@steveklabnik][steveklabnik] instead of a random person.
 This is entirely optional.

 After someone has reviewed your pull request, they will leave an annotation